Duality results for Iterated Function Systems with a general family of branches: Entropy and pressure

 we conclude that $h(\tau_{x_n}...\tau_{x_1}z_0)=h(z_0)$, $\alpha^{n}$-a.e. $(x_1,...,x_n)$.

 \end{proof}

-From the above lemma there exists a unique way of associate a normalized function to a Lipschitz function $c(x,z)$ adding a constant and a continuous function (that is also Lipschitz) in the form $g(\tau_x(z))-g(z)$.
+From the above lemma there is only one way of associate a normalized function. $\overline{c}$ to a Lipschitz function $c(x,z)$ by adding a constant and a continuous function (that is also Lipschitz) in the form $g(\tau_x(z))-g(z)$.